What to Eat when taking GLP-1 Medications

 • Working through emotional or habitual drivers of eating

-While GLP-1 medications can be effective at reducing physical hunger, they do not eliminate emotional or habitual patterns of eating.
-Addressing these behaviours is an important part of long-term success, and this is where working with an experienced psychologist can be valuable.
+While GLP-1 medications may reduce physical hunger, they do not eliminate emotional or habitual patterns of eating.
+Addressing these behaviours is an important part of long-term success, and this is where gaining support from a multi-disciplinary team can be valuable.

 Want to Learn More?